Chocolate Caramel Thumbprint Cookies

 Yes, that’s right, those cute little kiddos who sell boxes of cookies for way overpriced but you can’t help but buy them because GIRL SCOUT COOKIES and not doing so would be sacrilege.

-This year, they came out with a cookie called Adventurefuls (here you can see what it looks like) which was described as “indulgent brownie-inspired cookies topped with caramel flavored crème with a hint of sea salt.”
+In 2022, they came out with a cookie called Adventurefuls (here you can see what it looks like) which was described as “indulgent brownie-inspired cookies topped with caramel flavored crème with a hint of sea salt.”

 I ordered these cookies with excitement because this caramel chocolate cookie sounded right up my alley and I was excited to try a chocolate thumbprint (the thumbprints I usually make are vanilla/butter based).

 When I got them, I was so disappointed.
 They were crunchy, not very chocolatey, and the caramel in the center was hard.
 There was a chocolate drizzle on top, but it was sort of melded into the whole cookie instead of this fun texture situation on top.